jthibault03/tp/docs/UserGuide.md

 You can add bills to a trip.
 The bills are payed by a person but it can involve multiple people.

 ### Creating a Bill
-To add a bill to a trip, use the `addBill` command followed by the following flags:
+To add a bill to a trip, use the `addbill` command followed by the following flags:

  `/trip`: name of the trip this bill belongs to
 `/n`: name of this bill